neooblaster/zcl_log_util/README.md

 **# ABAP Logging Class ZCL_LOG_UTIL

 > An ABAP logging class allows programs to focus on their functionality
-> rather than being buried under lines of logging code.
+> rather than being buried under the lines of logging code.

 **Link to download latest versions** :